Chocolate Chunk Espresso Blondies

 - In a large bowl, add melted butter and both sugars; whisk together until well blended.
-Whisk in eggs and vanilla extract.
+Whisk in eggs, vanilla extract and the coffee liquor/espresso powder mixture.
 Stir in flour mixture just until combined- don’t over mix.
 Stir in chocolate chunks and chopped pecans if using.

 - Spread batter into a buttered 9×13 baking dish.
 Bake for 22-28 minutes.
 Remove from oven and let cool, in pan, on a wire rack until room temperature.
 Cut into 2-inch squares and serve.

 photos by Kellie Hatcher/ recipe by Mountain Mama Cooks